top of page

 Adoptees across the UK face lifelong barriers to truth, autonomy, and recognition.
 SAAM’s Three Rights Framework defines what every adopted person deserves — and what the UK must change:

-The Right to Know (Truth)
+The Right To Know (Truth)

 Every adoptee has the right to know they are adopted — and to access the truth of their origins, family history, and legal identity.